 The Annamaet 25% Medium & Large Breed Dog Food is formulated with big dogs in mind.
 With non-GMO ingredients and no corn, wheat, or soy, the recipe is allergen-free and human-grade.
 The high protein content, prebiotics, probiotics, and omega fatty acids benefit your dog by boosting the health of their muscles, digestive system, skin, and fur.

-Unlike many other dry foods, the Annamaet isn’t designed for small dog breeds, and the pieces may be too big for them to manage comfortably.
+Unlike many other dry foods, this Annamaet recipe isn’t designed for small dog breeds, and the pieces may be too big for them to manage comfortably.
 It’s also incredibly expensive despite the four bag sizes, and none of the options are resealable to maintain freshness.

 Buyer’s Guide: Finding the Best Dog Food